Inventory Analytics Guide

 - Historical stock levels

-- Logistics costs associated with storage, fulfillment, and shipping
+- Logistics costs associated with storage, fulfilment, and shipping

 “We are very impressed by ShipBob’s transparency, simplicity, and intuitive dashboard.
 So many 3PLs have either bad or no front-facing software, making it impossible to keep track of what’s leaving or entering the warehouse.